AngelAngelov77/StrawberryAdventure/README.md

  - 'moveset' command that shows the four move options
  - 'options' command that shows all above

- We solve the problem with the boring games :)

 Team Strawberry members list:
 - AngelAngelov77
 - LastUser